ravendb/ravendb/docker/readme.md

-## RavenDB Docker Support

-The files here support building and running RavenDB 5.2 in a docker container on either Linux or Windows (nanoserver).

-### Official images

  Official Docker images are available on our [Docker Hub](https://hub.docker.com/r/ravendb/ravendb/).

-We provide images in two flavors: ubuntu-based (to be run on Linux containers) and nanoserver-based (to be run using Windows containers).
+ We provide images in two flavors:

+    - based on Ubuntu Linux (run on Linux containers)

+    - based on Windows Nanoserver image (run using Windows containers).

+### Image tags

 The following tags are available:

+#### Latest stable

-- `5.2-ubuntu-latest` - contains the latest version of RavenDB 5.2 running on Ubuntu 18.04 container
+- `latest` / `ubuntu-latest` - contains the latest version of RavenDB running on Ubuntu container

-- `5.2-windows-nanoserver-latest` - contains the latest version of RavenDB 5.2 running running on Windows nanoserver
+- `windows-latest` - contains the latest version of RavenDB running running on Windows nanoserver

-- every 5.2 release is going to have its own image set for both Ubuntu and Windows containers
+#### Latest LTS

+- `latest-lts` / `ubuntu-latest-lts` - contains the latest version of RavenDB running on Ubuntu container

+- `windows-latest-lts` - contains the latest version of RavenDB running on Windows nanoserver

 ### Running